-Kevin Doyle: How to be an ex-footballer
+Kevin Doyle: How to be an ex-footballe

 When a footballer hangs up their boots, the news reports often read like obituaries.